 \section{Problem formulation}

 In this section we discuss the problem setting and formulation of this paper in greater detail.
-We begin by discussing adversarial training for binary classification in Section \ref{sec:adversarial}.
+After adopting some notations, we describe the adversarial training for binary classification in Section \ref{sec:adversarial}.
 Next, we discuss the data model and asymptotic setting studied in this paper in Section \ref{sec:data}.
 Finally, in Section \ref{perf} we formally define the standard and robust classification accuracies in this model.